```

 – Give Them Room to Change.
 Help them understand you.
 Ask them to paraphrase back.
 Ask how they see it differently — and why.

 – You can reframe anything.
-The ‘you-me’ and (I can try to understand you and you can try to understand me).
+The ‘you-me’ (I can try to understand you and you can try to understand me).
 It’s always the right time to listen.
 Be persistent about listening.
 It takes two to agree.
 Gather information and test your perceptions.
 Say what is still missing.
 Say what would persuade you.
 Ask what (if anything) would persuade them.
 Ask their advice.
 Invent options.
 Ask what standards should apply.
 The principle of mutual caretaking.
 If you still can’t agree, consider your alternatives.

 Putting It All Together.
 (See below checklist for more details)